Thermal battery

 Enhancing Naval Readiness with Onboard 3D Printing Solutions

-APL and the U.S. Navy have collaborated to implement onboard 3D printing systems, enabling ships to produce essential parts at sea, thereby enhancing operational readiness and reducing maintenance delays.
+Implementing onboard 3D printing systems to enable ships to produce essential parts at sea, thereby enhancing operational readiness and reducing maintenance delays

 Learn more about Enhancing Naval Readiness with Onboard 3D Printing Solutions